3 Aspects Every Christian Should Know of Daily Prayer

 The third aspect: When we encounter all manner of people, matters and things and do not understand God’s intentions, we must seek and submit in our prayers.
 In our daily life, we often do many things that disobey God’s will according to our own will and naturalness.
 Especially when encountering something that we cannot fathom, we always fear that we will displease God if we deal with it according to our own thoughts; we want to act according to God’s intentions, but we just don’t know how to go about it in the right way.
 At this point, the only way is pray to God and seek more.

 Before praying, we must be clear in our heart that whatever happens to us, it is always permitted by God, and there is God’s good purpose behind it, so we shall seek God’s will with a submissive heart.
-If we cannot see through it, we must not carelessly comment, judge, or complain, but should be quiet our hearts before God to pray and seek.
-Only when we find the way of practice will we know how to do to stand witness.
+If we cannot see through it, we must not carelessly comment, judge, or complain, but should quiet our hearts before God to pray and seek.
+Only when we find the way of practice will we know how to stand witness.

 In this aspect, Job is an example for us to follow.
 When he learnt that his flocks and herds all over the hills were carried off by the robbers and his children were crushed to death by the collapsing house, he understood all of this was permitted by God, and was God’s trials to him.
 So, he did not say a word but first came before God, fell down on the ground and worshiped, and prayed, expressing his submission.
 Later, he said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah.”
 Job feared God and shunned evil, so he was a perfect man in the eyes of God.
 We cannot be compared with Job, but when encountering something that we cannot see through or understand, no matter how much pain we suffer, we shall pray to God with our hearts and sing more hymns praising God.
 In that way, we will gain moreand our pain will be relieved so we will not complain.
 Especially, when suffering great pain, even if we may understand some truth, we will complain against God easily because of the weakness and pain in our heart.
 So, at this time, we ought to pray more and rely on God more, sing hymns of praising God, and ask the Holy Spirit to work in us and to give us faith and strength.
 In this way, unconsciously we will be able to overcome it and stand witness to satisfy God.